The COGfx Study

 What if indoor air quality could improve decision making?

-Our Healthy Buildings research program is interested in how buildings can be leveraged to improve human performance.
+Our program investigates how buildings can be leveraged to improve human performance.
 We’ve embarked on a multi-year research endeavor aimed at examining links between indoor air quality and cognitive function, in a series of studies, we call “The COGfx Study”.

 Study 1: